 Cash Allocation To fund investments for sustainable growth and shareholder returns, we will continue to utilize operating CF as a basic policy, and utilize external capital as necessary to improve capital efficiency..
 We will work to maintain financial soundness by managing our balance sheets with a equity ratio of 50% as a rough target, so that we can seize growth opportunities and raise funds flexibly when necessary.
-Approach to Investment Looking ahead to the progress of electrification, our Group is aggressively pursuing strategic investments to meet market needs by utilizing our core technologies.
+ROE/Cost of Equity Approach to Investment Looking ahead to the progress of electrification, our Group is aggressively pursuing strategic investments to meet market needs by utilizing our core technologies.
 At our new stamping plant at Higashi Ogaki Plant, we have made a major investment of 30 billion yen.
-When making decisions on new investments, we are aware of the 7% cost of capital, and aim to improve profitability and achieve our ROE target by verifying investment efficiency using investment yield and payback period as indicators.

-Approach to Shareholder Returns

-Recognizing that returning profits to shareholders is one of the most important management objectives, we will pay stable and continuous dividends with a target payout ratio of 30%.
+When making decisions on new investments, we are aware of the 7% cost of capital, and aim to improve profitability and achieve our ROE target by verifying investment efficiency using investment yield and payback period as indicators. ● ROE ■ Cost of equity 12.0 10.0 9.3 9.4 9.0 8.0 7.1 6.0 7.6 8.1 7.5 7.0 4.0 2.0 0 2020 2019 2021 2022 (FY) Approach to Shareholder Returns Recognizing that returning profits to shareholders is one of the most important management objectives, we will pay stable and continuous dividends with a target payout ratio of 30%.
 Share buybacks will be carried out flexibly based on cash flow conditions, stock prices, and other factors to enhance shareholder returns.
 Reduction in Cross-Shareholdings We believe it is necessary to reduce cross-shareholdings in order to improve capital efficiency.
 In FY2022, we sold eight issues.
 We will set the standard for the amount of cross-shareholdings on the balance sheet as a percentage of net assets at 20% or less, as we continue to systematically reduce these holdings by selling them in order of priority, taking into account the necessity of holding them and the importance of the transaction.
-ROE/Cost of Equity

-FY 2019 2020 2021 2022

-Net income (100 million yen) 72 79 98 93

-Total dividends (100 million yen) 18 20 25 25

-Share buybacks (100 million yen) 0 0 0 10

-Total return ratio (%) 25.2 25.2 25.5 37.9

-Total return ratio = (Total dividends + Share buybacks) \div Net income

-3-way discussion

-Outside Board

-Members

-X

-Chairman
+The fiscal year 2023 forecast reflects the full-year performance Dividends forecast at the time of the announcement of the second (Yen) Interim End of term 50 44 42 41 40 33 30 22 30 22 25 14 20 23 10 20 10 0 2019 2020 2021 2022 FY 2019 2020 2021 2022 Net income (100 million yen) 72 79 98 93 Total dividends (100 million yen) 18 20 25 25 Share buybacks (100 million yen) 0 0 0 10 Total return ratio (%) 25.2 25.2 25.5 37.9 ^{}Total return ratio = (Total dividends + Share buybacks) ÷ Net income

-Harmony to Achieve our Purpose.
+3-way discussion Outside Board Members Chairman Harmony to Achieve our Purpose.